thenpingme/thenpingme-laravel/README.md

 This is where your description should go.
 Try and limit it to a paragraph or two, and maybe throw in a mention of what PSRs you support to avoid any confusion with users and contributors.

+* This package requires at least Laravel 6.4.1.
+* Ensure documentation notes that scheduled closures must have unique descriptions

 ## Installation

 You can install the package via composer: